facelessuser/sublime-markdown-popups/docs/settings.md

 ## `mdpopups.use_sublime_highlighter`

 Controls whether the Pygments or the native Sublime syntax highlighter is used for code highlighting.
-This affects code highlighting in Markdown conversion] via and when [md2html](#md2html) and when code is directly processed using [syntax_highlight](#syntax_highlight).
-To learn more about the syntax highlighter see [Syntax Highlighting](#syntax-highlighting).
+This affects code highlighting in Markdown conversion and when code is directly processed using [syntax_highlight](./api.md#syntax_highlight).
+To learn more about the syntax highlighter see [Syntax Highlighting](.styling.md#syntax-highlighting).

 ```js
     "mdpopups.use_sublime_highlighter": true